John Mackovic: Coaching career

 Mackovic's coaching career began at Miami University in Ohio as a graduate assistant in 1965.
 He then served stints as offensive coordinator at San Jose State University and the University of Arizona before serving as offensive coordinator and assistant head coach at Purdue University in 1977.

 Mackovic earned his first head coaching job in college football, taking over at Wake Forest from 1978 to 1980.
 Prior to his arrival, the Demon Deacons went 1–10; Mackovic led his teams to a 14–20 record, including their first bowl game in 30 years.
 In 1979, he was named the Coach of the Year by the Walter Camp Football Foundation.

 In 1981, Tom Landry hired Mackovic as assistant head coach and quarterback coach with the Dallas Cowboys, with whom he spent two seasons before accepting a head coaching job with the Kansas City Chiefs in 1983.
 Mackovic would later name himself his offensive coordinator, a position he held all four seasons with the Chiefs.
 Mackovic's first three Chiefs teams missed the playoffs.
 In his final season, the Chiefs made the playoffs as a wild card, their first playoff appearance in 15 years and only their second since the AFL–NFL merger.
 However, owner Lamar Hunt fired Mackovic only days after they were eliminated in the first round due to a lack of chemistry.
+He had a year remaining on his contract and he had been offered an extension prior to the firing.
+This came in the wake of departures of defensive coordinator Walt Corey leaving for Buffalo and special team coach Frank Gansz resigning to look for a job as offensive coordinator.
 The catalyst behind Mackovic's dismissal was a meeting between Hunt and eight of the most prominent Chiefs.
+Days later, Gansz was hired to replace Mackovic.
 Mackovic's record with the Chiefs was 30–34.

-Following a year off, Mackovic resumed his coaching career when he was hired as the head football coach and athletic director at the University of Illinois at Urbana–Champaign in 1988.
+Following a year off, Mackovic resumed his coaching career when he was hired as the head football coach and athletic director at the University of Illinois at Urbana–Champaign in 1988 to succeed Mike White, who had been hired over Mackovic in 1979; White resigned in the wake of recruiting violations.
+Other candidates before Mackovic was hired had included defensive coordinator Howard Tippett, Dennis Green and Jack Bicknell.
 Mackovic took over a team that went 3–7–1 before his arrival, but whom Mackovic led to a 30–16–1, four straight bowl appearances, and a share of the 1990 Big Ten Conference title.